 Art on the Wall, Duck on the Table

-Pudong's restaurant scene has long operated in the shadow of the Bund and the Former French Concession, where most of Shanghai's headline dining addresses have historically gathered.
+Pudong's restaurant scene has long operated in the shadow of the Bund and the Former French Concession, where many of Shanghai's dining addresses have historically gathered.
 The fourth floor of the Dingxiang International Commercial Center is not, on paper, the most obvious address for a room designed with genuine aesthetic ambition.
 Yet the dining space at Gastro Esthetics at DaDong makes a deliberate, unmistakable visual argument from the moment you step in: teal cushions and brass trim arranged in direct conversation with Van Gogh's Almond Blossom, the sky-blue background and pale pink flowers of that 1890 painting translated into interior material rather than print reproduction.
 It is a specific creative choice, and it frames everything that follows.

 Peking Duck in the Contemporary Chinese Context